shotover/shotover-proxy/docs/user-guide/configuration.md

 ### observability_interface

 Defines the interface and port for shotover's observability interface.
 This interface will serve Prometheus metrics from `/metrics` and allow you to configure log levels and filters at `/filter`.
-Configured as a string following the Rust SocketAddr parsing rules in the format of `127.0.0.1:8080` for IPV4 addresses or `[2001:db8::1]:8080` for IPV6 addresses.
+Configured as a string in the format of `127.0.0.1:8080` for IPV4 addresses or `[2001:db8::1]:8080` for IPV6 addresses.

 ## topology.yaml